-Diagnosing paralysis is often easy because the loss of muscle function is obvious.
-For internal body parts where paralysis is more difficult to identify, doctors may use X-rays, CT scans, MRI scans, and other procedures.
+Diagnosing paralysis is often easy, especially when your loss of muscle function is obvious.
+For internal body parts where paralysis is more difficult to identify, your doctor may use X-rays, CT scans, MRI scans, or other imaging studies.

 - physical therapy

-- medications, such as Botox or muscle relaxers for patients with spastic paralysis
+- medications, such as Botox or muscle relaxers, if you have spastic paralysis

 In many cases, paralysis isn’t curable.
 But your healthcare team can recommend a variety of treatments, tools, and strategies to help you manage your symptoms.

 Many people with paralysis never regain mobility or sensation in the affected areas of their bodies.
 But even if your paralysis isn’t curable, your healthcare team can recommend assistive technologies, therapeutic interventions, or other strategies to help improve your quality of life.

 For example, special braces and electronic mobility devices may allow you to move independently.
 Occupational therapists and other professionals can help modify the following to suit your abilities and needs:

 - your home